telefonicaid/iotagent-node-lib/doc/expressionLanguage.md

 ## Overview

 The IoTAgent Library provides an expression language for measurement transformation, that can be used to adapt the information coming from the South Bound APIs to the information reported to the Context Broker.
-This is really usefull when you need to adapt measure.
+This is really useful when you need to adapt measure.

 There are available two differen expression languages `jexl` and `legacy`.
-The recomended language to use is `jexl`, which is newer and most powerfull.
+The recommended language to use is `jexl`, which is newer and most powerful.

 ## Comparison between expression languages